December 6, 2023

-Katja Koroleva Moves from Onsite ER to Telehealth to Officiate More Games
+Katja Koroleva Moves from Onsite ED to Telehealth to Officiate More Games

 By Hillel Kuttler

-When Convergence Telehealth considered hiring Ekaterina Koroleva, PA-C, last winter, company executives learned through online searches that she was a high-achieving soccer referee.
+When Convergence Telehealth considered hiring Ekaterina Koroleva, PA-C, company executives learned through online searches that she was a high-achieving soccer referee.

 They texted each other in surprise.
 Koroleva had only casually mentioned her sideline work.